JohnMigwi/JohnMigwi/README.md

 -
-- implementinng ideas to programs
+- implementing ideas to programs

 - contacts:
 -  linkedin.com/in/migwi